 What services can we offer?

 Our services are diverse and can be tailored to the needs of each partner we work with.
 Services include:

 - co-designing, planning, facilitating and evaluating how people can be involved in research and services

 - co-designing involvement plans and facilitating processes

 - evaluating and improving how people are involved in your organisation

-- improving how people are involved in any kind of research
+- improving how people are involved in research

 Who we’ve worked with